Everything that happens on our side of town

 3. Data collected (raw)

-4. Draft Impact Assessment report.
+4. Draft Grant End Impact Assessment Report

-5. Final Impact Assessment report
+5. Final Grant End Impact Assessment Report

-6. A Presentation on study findings (in PPT form)
+6. A presentation on findings

-Eligibility Criteria
+07. Eligibility Criteria

 2. Relevant certifications (Applicable as per the law)